 Outbound can be very effective and in many cases necessary to get leads and sales.
 As an example, generating leads for selling event tickets can become a challenge if you just use content marketing and other inbound tactics.
 Furthermore, products or services that don’t have much demand need some kind of outbound promotion.

 Now, what happens if these channels turn out to not work at all?
 Well, assuming that you spend a good amount of time in analysing your channels and isolated, say, 2 channels as the best ones, then chances of failure are minimised.
-Give it some time, at least 4-6 months and keep running experiments to step by step align your lead generation channel for best performance.
+Give it some time, at least 4-6 months and keep running experiments.
+Step by step align your lead generation channel for best performance: Analyse, decide and iterate slowly.

-You do your due diligence and compare marketing channels to identify those you want to focus on.
+You do your due diligence and compare lead generation marketing channels to identify those you want to focus on.
 Then you experiment and iterate, but most importantly, you stick with them.

 Does that mean, you won't change channels at all?
-No, you can run experiments and add new things over time, but from experience things take time and you are usually better off playing the long-term game and becoming great at what you do rather than being tempted to drift strategies and tactics frequently.
+No, you can run experiments and add new things over time.
+But from experience things take time and you are usually better off playing the long-term game.
+You need becoming great at what you do rather than being tempted to drift strategies and tactics frequently.

 As much as you need the right channel to find your audience, now you need to provide a valuable offer.
 Come up with a product, resource or offer that is so enticing that your targeted users have to get it.